openlibraryenvironment/gokb-ui/README.md

 # GOKb Backend
 The GOKb Backend consists of the data APIs and a generic view.
 It exists a test environment, that can be used for development.
-The data APIs are provided below https://gokbt.gbv.de/gokb, the view below https://gokbt.gbv.de/gokb.
+The data APIs and the view are provided below https://phaeton-dev.hbz-nrw.de/gokb.
-The link to the admin view needs an account and gets you to https://gokbt.gbv.de/gokb/home/index
+The link to the admin view needs an account and gets you to https://phaeton-dev.hbz-nrw.de/gokb/home/index.

-At this time during development you need a hack to make it run.
-That means you have to manually set the cookie given by authenticat with: javascript:document.cookie="JSESSIONID=FB15DEA440AF32F60B17AC4E2CA8B1F7" in the console of the developer tools.

 ## Wiki
 The wiki is provided below https://github.com/openlibraryenvironment/gokb/wiki.